dtlindsey/bifrost-dl-core/Compounds/docs/JPN/dl_mesh_object.md

 ### `blend_names`

 *array*<*string*> The user readable names of your blendshapes.
-The order is expected to match the order of the blendshape objects.
+The order and array size is expected to match the order of the blendshape objects.

 ### `blendshapes`